HYF-Class22/agile-development-group1-all-about-trees/planning/development-strategy.md

 ## Logos

-### As a user, I should have the opportunity to see the logos add 2 images
+### As a user, I have to see the 'logos' add 2 images

 - add keyframe and other needs properties

 ### Navigation bar

-### As a user, I should have the opportunity to see the Navigation bar
+### As a user, I have to see the Navigation bar

 - Create a simple navbar with 3 links
 - add needs css properties

 ## Card

-### As a user, I should have to see a display card with subtitle and description
+### As a user, I have to see a display card with a subtitle and a description

-- Add all the content with the description, including headings, images, and paragraphs
+- Add subtitle and the content with a description, and list of links

-- Add all the necessary tags for the section, including fonts and properties
+- Add all the necessary fonts and properties

 ## Footer with social media links

-### As a user, I should have to see a social media links
+### As a user, I have to see a social media links

 - add 'footer' with 3 needs links(`facebook`, `Instagram`, `Tweeter`)
 - add all needs css properties agree with design